NishchithRao-hub/Fitness-Tracker-/README.md

-# Fitness-Tracker-
+# Fitness-Tracker-Application

-Sring Boot Application to track fitness habits and diets
-Database: Postgres
-Validation and Testing included.
-React JS for front end design.
+The Fitness Tracker Application is a full-stack web application for tracking and visualizing personal fitness goals.
+The application was designed to allow users to monitor calories, set fitness targets, and manage their diets.
+As a "large-scale web services application," it aimed to demonstrate a robust microservice design and effective testing in a hackathon setting.

 # Getting Started with Create React App